-Delray Eye Associates utilize all of the leading High Technology Lens Implants including the highly touted and popular Tecnis Symphony extended depth of focus lens and Alcon PanOptix trifocal lens
+Delray Eye Associates utilize all of the leading High Technology Lens Implants, including the highly touted and popular Tecnis Symphony extended depth of focus lens and Alcon PanOptix trifocal lens

 - Monofocal, UV light filtering, aspheric optics IOLs for straight distance vision.

-- Multifocal IOLs to give both excellent distance and near vision without glasses, thereby allowing most patients to be free of the need for glasses.
+- Multifocal IOLs give both excellent distance and near vision without glasses, thereby allowing most patients to be free of the need for glasses.

-- Accommodating IOLs to provide distance vision and some near vision to see objects like a computer screen.
+- Accommodating IOLs provide distance vision and some near vision to see objects like a computer screen.

 Delray Eye Associates offer the following High Technology Lens Implants

 Tecnis monofocal, Tecnis Toric, Tecnis Symfony, and Tecnis Symfony Toric